ENGLAND / NORTHERN IRELAND / SCOTLAND / WALES

 WALES – HISTORIC ENVIRONMENT CADW

-He has 36 years experience in field archaeology and heritage conservation in Britain, Italy and Zimbabwe.
+He became head of Cadw and deputy director in the Welsh Government in 2018.
+He has 36 years of experience in field archaeology and heritage conservation in Britain, Italy and Zimbabwe.
 During the late 1980s he spent four years in Zimbabwe where he was involved with the establishment of monument conservation programmes and archaeological research at the Great Zimbabwe and Khami World Heritage Sites.
-He returned to Britain in 1989 to work for Birmingham University Field Archaeology Unit, becoming one of the Unit Directors in 1998.
-Between 2000 and 2007, Gwilym was Director of the Dyfed Archaeological Trust based in Llandeilo, Wales.
+He returned to Britain in 1989 to work for Birmingham University Field Archaeology Unit, becoming one of the unit directors in 1998.
+Between 2000 and 2007, Gwilym was director of the Dyfed Archaeological Trust based in Llandeilo, Wales.

 Permanent Secretariat - secretariat@ehhf.eu - Place Saint-Géry 23, 1000 Brussels